rhyden-kx/DSA4264/Technical Report.md

 ## 4.1 Trend over time
 ### Hypothesis 1: Toxicity & hatefulness has been increasing overtime. ✅*True*

-Fig 2.
-By plotting the daily average hateful and toxic scores (Fig 2.), we can see that toxicity and hatefulness has increased over time.
+By plotting the daily average hateful and toxic scores ([Fig. 2](https://github.com/rhyden-kx/DSA4264/blob/main/images/daily_average_hatefulness_and_toxic_scores.png)), we can see that toxicity and hatefulness has increased over time.
 Both of which saw a sharp increase since March 2023, but especially the months of September and October that year.

 It can also be observed that there is more variation in the toxic scores than in the hateful scores.

 By averaging by month, we calculate that hatefulness and toxicity have seen an 8% and 58% increase over time respectively.

-Fig 3.
-This plot shows that the number of comments has largely hovered at 200 to 500 per day (Fig 3.), with exception of a few spikes.
+This plot shows that the number of comments has largely hovered at 200 to 500 per day ([Fig. 3](https://github.com/rhyden-kx/DSA4264/blob/main/images/number_of_comments_across_time.png)), with exception of a few spikes.
 Thus, comments are generally getting more toxic in their content.

 We proceeded to investigate what factors were contributing to the sharp increase in hateful and toxic scores since March 2023.

 ## 4.2 Trend Across Subreddits
 ### Hypothesis 2: Toxicity and hatefulness varies across subreddits. ✅ *True*

-Fig 4.
-We plotted the toxicity scores across subreddits (Fig 4.), and saw that most of the comments in r/singaporeraw and r/singaporehappenings are more toxic than in r/singapore.
+We plotted the toxicity scores across subreddits ([Fig. 4](https://github.com/rhyden-kx/DSA4264/blob/main/images/subreddit%20toxicity.png)), and saw that most of the comments in r/singaporeraw and r/singaporehappenings are more toxic than in r/singapore.

-Fig 5.
-We plot the average toxic scores per month (Fig 5.), and saw all 3 subreddits increase in average toxicity.
+We plot the average toxic scores per month ([Fig. 5](https://github.com/rhyden-kx/DSA4264/blob/main/images/monthly_ave_toxic_score_by_subreddit.png)), and saw all 3 subreddits increase in average toxicity.
 However, we noticed that r/singaporehappenings only started to have average toxic scores since September 2022.

-Fig 6.
-We investigate why this was the case and discovered it was because comments in r/singaporehappenings only existed since September 2022 (Fig 2.).
+We investigate why this was the case and discovered it was because comments in r/singaporehappenings only existed since September 2022 ([Fig. 6](https://github.com/rhyden-kx/DSA4264/blob/main/images/monthly_comment_count_by_subreddit.png)).
 Thus, we concluded that it was because of the subreddits that resulted in the large increase in toxicity around May 2023.

 We sought to explain the overall increase in toxicity and hatefulness across the entire timespan.

 ## 4.3 Trend Across Topics
 ### Hypothesis 3: Major One-off Events (eg. GE, affair, iswaran, israel-hamas; COVID: Lockdown) are more toxic and hateful than median every day comments correspond to higher toxicity & hatefulness. ❌ *False*
-Fig 7 & 8.

 Next, we want to investigate whether major one-off events correlated with more toxic scores.

 First, we went to find days that recorded the most number of comments.
 We found 3 days.
-From the 1st plot, we found 2 days (Fig 7): 2020-07-10, which was polling day, and 2021-12-07, which was the day news broke out that COVID restrictions were extended.
-From the 2nd plot (Fig 8), we found 2023-07-17, which coincided with the day news broke out that MP Tan Chuan Jin and Cheng Li Hui had an affair.
+From the 1st plot, we found 2 days ([Fig. 3](https://github.com/rhyden-kx/DSA4264/blob/main/images/number_of_comments_across_time.png)): 2020-07-10, which was polling day, and 2021-12-07, which was the day news broke out that COVID restrictions were extended.
+From the 2nd plot ([Fig. 7](https://github.com/rhyden-kx/DSA4264/blob/main/images/monthly_comments_by_year.png)), we found 2023-07-17, which coincided with the day news broke out that MP Tan Chuan Jin and Cheng Li Hui had an affair.

 Next, we searched for the day with the median average toxicity score and compared it with the previous 3 days we found earlier.

-Fig 9.
-All days recorded similar toxicity and hatefulness scores (Fig 9).
+All days recorded similar toxicity and hatefulness scores ([Fig. 8](https://github.com/rhyden-kx/DSA4264/blob/main/images/hateful_and_toxic_one_off_events.png)).
 Thus, we conclude that major one-off events do not influence toxicity and hatefulness scores.

 ### Hypothesis 4: Certain topics would be more toxic/hateful. ❌*False*

 For this hypothesis we investigated the toxic and hateful scores for the 10 topics we got from our topic modelling.
 However, we found that there were similar toxicity and hatefulness scores across all topics.

-Fig 10

 We also decided to investigate the distribution for the common content categories of the top 20 (excluding daily discussion posts) most active posts based on the number of comments.
 We grouped the top 20 post titles into 6 content categories based on title name, not to be confused with topics.
-Comparing the distributions of toxicity scores of each content category, we yielded results that align with (Fig. 10), reinforcing that the accuracy of our topic modelling was not the cause behind the lack of trend.
+Comparing the distributions of toxicity scores of each content category, we yielded results that align with ([Fig. 9](https://github.com/rhyden-kx/DSA4264/blob/main/images/toxic_and_hatefulness_by_topic.png)), reinforcing that the accuracy of our topic modelling was not the cause behind the lack of trend.

-Fig 11

 Thus we concluded that toxicity and hatefulness do not vary significantly for particular topics.

-However, we noticed that generally toxicity scores are higher than hatefulness scores for (Fig 11.).
+However, we noticed that generally toxicity scores ([Fig. 10](https://github.com/rhyden-kx/DSA4264/blob/main/images/toxic_by_post_content_category.png)), are higher than hatefulness scores ([Fig. 11](https://github.com/rhyden-kx/DSA4264/blob/main/images/hateful_by_post_content_category.png)).
 For instance, in both figures all of the 10 topics and 6 content categories had 75th percentiles that were not considered hateful (score < 0) but were considered toxic (score > 0) respectively.

-Fig 12a

-Fig 12b

-Fig 12a and Fig 12b shows the wordclouds of most frequent words for comments that were determined to be toxic (score > 0) and hateful (score > 0) respectively.
+[Fig. 12a](https://github.com/rhyden-kx/DSA4264/blob/main/images/toxic_content_category_wordcloud.png) and [Fig. 12b](https://github.com/rhyden-kx/DSA4264/blob/main/images/hateful_content_category_wordcloud.png) shows the wordclouds of most frequent words for comments that were determined to be toxic (score > 0) and hateful (score > 0) respectively.
 We observe that all 6 content categories had toxic comments but only GE2020 had hateful content.

-Fig 13a

-Fig 13b

-Fig 4a The frequent words from the overall toxic comments of the top 20 posts align with Lionguard’s definition of toxic.
+[Fig. 13a](https://github.com/rhyden-kx/DSA4264/blob/main/images/overall_toxic_content_category_wordcloud.png) The frequent words from the overall toxic comments of the top 20 posts align with Lionguard’s definition of toxic.
 The model detected rude, disrespectful, or profane comments.

-Fig 4b While Lionguard is meant to detect hatefulness in terms of race, gender, ethnicity, religion, nationality, sexual orientation, disability status, or caste.
+[Fig. 13b](https://github.com/rhyden-kx/DSA4264/blob/main/images/overall_hateful_content_category_wordcloud.png) While Lionguard is meant to detect hatefulness in terms of race, gender, ethnicity, religion, nationality, sexual orientation, disability status, or caste.
 The hateful comments were mainly related to race and gender, showing that these areas contributed most to the hatefulness.

 ## 4.4 Trend of Moderation
 We decided to use whether the text column in our dataset contained the string ‘[removed]’ or not as a gauge for measuring the moderation of comments by moderators.
 This is different from the moderation column in the original dataset given to us.